Point Lookout State Park: Prisoners of war held, conditions

 At the Battle of Gettysburg in July 1863, Union forces captured thousands of Confederate soldiers.
 Point Lookout was one of numerous military facilities hastily established as prisoner of war camps.
 Officially named Camp Hoffman, the 40-acre prison compound was established north of Hammond Hospital.
 A 15-foot tall wooden fence surrounded the compound, while guards kept watch from a gallery at the top of the fence.

 According to the Maryland Department of Natural Resources, of the 50,000 soldiers held in the army prison camp at Lookout Point, all of whom were housed in tents, nearly 4,000 died.
 The death rate of 8 percent was less than half of the death rate among soldiers who were in the field with their own armies.
 The camp, originally built to hold 10,000 men, swelled to between 12,000 and 20,000 prisoners after the exchange of prisoners between armies was placed on hold.
 The result was crowded conditions with up to sixteen men to a tent in poor sanitary conditions.
 It was the largest Union-run prison camp and its reputation was one of the worst.

 War memorial and cemetery

 Mass grave

-Today, a Confederate prisoner of war memorial and cemetery exist on the former grounds of the Point Lookout prisoner of war camp.
 The mass grave holds 3,384 Confederate prisoners of war who died at the prison camp.
 The grave is marked by a pillar inscribed at its base with the names of the dead.
 The privately funded Confederate Memorial Park occupies a three-acre site next to the cemetery.
 Although a United States flag is flown in front of the memorial, a prominent Confederate flag is situated on a flagpole just outside the gates of the grounds, in memory of those dead Southern soldiers.